-One of the objectives of the Cayambis Institute for Latin American Studies in Music (CILASiM) is to increase the awareness and appreciation of Latin American classical music.
+One of the objectives of the Cayambis Institute for Latin American Studies in Music (CILASiM) is to strengthen the awareness and appreciation of Latin American classical music.
 In support of this mission, the Institute operates a professional ensemble, the Cayambis Sinfonietta, which is made up of winds, strings, percussion and piano; in essence, the ensemble is like a miniature orchestra that can effectively perform a wide range of music of different styles and time periods.

-Directed by John L. Walker, the group’s repertoire comprises many exclusive works written for the ensemble by leading composers from throughout Latin America as well as carefully prepared arrangements of some of the most important Latin American works from the mid 19th to early 20th century, such as the overture from the opera, Il Guarany, by the Brazilian composer Carlos Antônio Gomes and René Amengual’s Preludio sinfónico.
+Directed by John L. Walker, the group’s repertoire comprises many exclusive works written for the ensemble by leading composers from throughout Latin America as well as carefully prepared arrangements of some of the most important Latin American and U.S. works from the mid 19th to early 20th century, such as the overture from the opera, Il Guarany, by Brazilian composer Carlos Antônio Gomes and René Amengual’s Preludio sinfónico.

-Elizabeth Lantz Crone, flute
+Elizabeth Lantz, flute

 Eileen Young, clarinet